pulpgrinder/sic-transit/README.md

 Returns the user-specified CSS class used to identify the panels that belong to this instance of SicTransit.
 See *Initialization*, above.

 `getTransitionList()`
-Returns an array of the names of all available transitions.
+Returns an array containing the names of all defined transitions.

 `getPanelList()`
 Returns an array of the ids of panels within the panel container.
-Note that this does not include the special internal panels used to implement certain effects, nor does it include any user-created panels which don't have ids.
+Note that this does **not** include the special internal panels used to implement certain effects, as those do not have ids, nor does it include user-created panels that likewises don't have ids (user-created panels with ids will be included);

-`getBos()`
-Returns the panel currently at the bottom of the panel stack as an DOM element.

 `getTos()`
-Returns the panel currently at the top of the panel stack as a DOM element.
+Returns the panel currently at the top of the panel stack.

 `performTransition(args)`
 The heart of Sic Transit.
-This is documented in detail in its own section below.
+Each transition is documented in detail in the *Transitions* section below.

-`setCallback(function)`
-Sets a callback function to be called after each transition.
-The callback function is called with the args object for the transition as a parameter (again, see the `performTransition` section below).
+`setParameter(parametername, parametervalue,transitionname)`
+Sets the given parameter name to the given value for the given transition name.
+If the transition name is "\*", or not supplied, the parameter is set for *all* transitions.

+The following parameters are recognized:

+Examples:

+Change
+`showPanel(selector)`
+Move the DOM element with the given selector to the top of the stack and display it.
+If the DOM element is not already a panel, it will be removed from its current location in the DOM, added to the panel container, and added to the panel stack.
+The CSS classes required to make it function as a panel will be added automatically, if necessary.
+See the examples above.

 `stackDump()`
 Prints the current state of the panel stack to the console.
 This is handy if you are debugging a new transition.

 Transitions
-The library includes a variety of transitions such as cutIn, dissolveOut, fadeInFromBlack, flipOutY, hingeInLeft, newspaperOut, slideInRight, zoomIn, and more.
-Each transition can be invoked via performTransition() method.

-        let defaultArgs = {
-            direction: "forward",
-            easing: "linear",
-            duration: 500,
-            elementSelector: "",
-            firstanimation:() => {},
-            secondanimation: () => {},
-            finishHandler:  () => {},
-        }